 Mandatory evacuations are for everyone.
 If you do not leave during a mandatory evacuation, you are taking an incredible risk.
 It does not matter if you live in the sturdiest home ever built, or reside in a trailer home.
 When the mandatory evacuation order comes, you need to get out.

 There is a considerable amount of information online concerning how and when to evacuate.
 When you need to know which routes to take and where to go, consult your local government’s website.
 They will have info on how to get out.
+Now that you’ve read about hurricane myths and facts, you can inform yourself about the best protection we offer.

 If you have any questions about how to protect your windows, call the experts at ASPWindows.
 We will give you the information you need to know.
 Contact us at 1-888-782-8342.